The Dyson V6. It’s a great vacuum, but is it worth your money?

 |Accessory / Part||Replacement Frequency||Replacement Cost|

-Users can expect to pay around $24 a year before the warranty expires.
-Once the warranty has expired, users could end up spending closer to $49 annually, if battery replacement is required.
+Users can expect to pay $0 a year before the warranty expires.
+Once the warranty has expired, users could end up spending closer to $18 annually, which covers the cost of a battery every 2 years.

 Maintaining the Dyson V6 cordless is crucial.
 That said, there is not a whole lot that goes into maintaining this Dyson vacuum.
 The main focus areas should be: